farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 such as slow file systems in macOS and WSL2 complexities in Windows frequently present challenges for new farmOS admins and developers.

-Another issue with this process has been using the single farmOS Docker image to do development of contributed and custom modules (or entire project sites!) that are separate from farmOS core.
-These use cases often require a more complex understanding of Docker volumes and composer to properly manage and update project dependencies that are not compatible with the simpler `docker pull` update strategy the farmOS docker image is designed for.
-It also becomes more challenging to share and recreate these custom develop enviroments with members on a larger team.
+Another issue with development and production environments based on the official farmOS Docker images is that many use-cases quickly outgrow the default set of modules and site configuration.
+In some cases, one can work around that with a deep understanding of Docker and/or Docker compose, but such environments can be fragile to updates and more challenging to document, share, and recreate in a team context.

 If you experience any of these issues while developing farmOS, give DDEV a try!